-Robustness results above show that the estimated coefficient on closeness remains positive and statistically significant in all robustness specifications, whereas degree becomes insignificant in several instances.
+Robustness results in sections 4.4.1-4.4.4 show that the estimated coefficient on closeness remains positive and statistically significant in all 'robustness' specifications, while degree becomes insignificant in several instances.
 Note that a positive coefficient on closeness provides evidence for both direct and indirect spillovers.
-Because the coefficient on degree becomes insignificant in several robustness regressions, we do not find convincing evidence for hyperbolic direct spillovers.
+Since the coefficient on degree becomes insignificant in several robustness regressions in sections 4.4.1-4.4.4, we do not find convincing evidence for 'hyperbolic' direct spillovers.

 Observation 7: Both direct and indirect spillovers are important.
 Closeness is positively and significantly associated with higher downloads.
-However, we do not find convincing evidence for hyperbolic direct spillovers as, controlling for closeness, there is not always a positive association between the degree of the project and the number of downloads.
+However, we do not find convincing evidence for hyperbolic direct spillovers as, controlling for closeness, there is not always a positive association between the degree of the project and number of downloads.